 - 3. Select option 1 for RMAN configuration. - 4.
 Select option 1 and press Enter to enable the RMAN backup. - 5.
-Enter the Fast Recovery Area (FRA) location.
-For example, this location may be the Network File Share (NFS) as mentioned in Prerequisites on the previous page. - Enter YES to enable the RMAN backup.
+Accept the default Fast Recovery Area (FRA) location and press Enter or enter a new location. - 6.
+Enter YES to enable the RMAN backup.
 This executes the first database backup and schedules the backup job.
 Full backups of the database include: the complete contents of all data files of the database, the control file, archived redo log files and the server parameter file.
 With these files, you can perform a complete recovery.